SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 #### 1) ctm files

-TODO: decription of a ceg file and where they have to be placed by the developer
+TODO: decription of a ctm file and where they have to be placed by the developer

 The information extracted from the ctm files will be stored in a json format.
 Here is a description of the resulting json data: